Davor Gjuranovic: TVN personality

 Davor Gjuranovic in the Communications Courtyard of Televisión Nacional de Chile (TVN).

 In 2011, Davor covered his first Great Military Parade of Chile as the official presenter of TVN.
-Similarly, in 2012, he covered his first Naval Glories Parade of May 21 ever held in the Plaza Sotomayor of Valparaíso.
+Similarly, in 2012, he covered his first Naval Glories Parade of May 21 ever held in the Sotomayor Square of Valparaíso.
 He has continued to broadcast both official events to this day.

 Years later, in 2015, he covered the mudslide that occurred in Chañaral, which devastated the entire city under a layer of mud.
 Then, in September, Gjuranovic reported on the 8.3 Illapel earthquake, which resulted in only 15 deaths.

 In 2025, he was diagnosed with skin cancer, from which he made a full recovery after timely medical treatment.
 Gjuranovic approached this process with discretion and resilience, resuming his television duties once his recovery was complete.

 In mid-2025, Gjuranovic expanded his career as an author with the publication of the book La Sombra del Penacho (lit.
 The Shadow of the Plume), published by Trayecto Communications Publishing.
 In this book, Gjuranovic offers a historical-journalistic work on the September 19th Military Parades, broadcast on television since 1962, exploring their profound political, historical, and symbolic meaning.

 The book was launched on July 10, with Gjuranovic signing copies in the Cultural Centre of Providencia, where he also exposed on the contents.

 More than a militaristic account, it is a historical chronicle that intertwines the country’s political history with television footage, press archives, and previously unpublished interviews —such as those conducted with Patricio Bañados and General Carlos Parera— shedding light on key moments of the Chilean collective memory.